Continuum of Care

 Which seats are open?

-Youth Representative: Applicants must be between the ages of 17 and 24 and have lived experience of homelessness.
-The Youth Representative will be asked to share their perspective and knowledge while participating in decision-making processes and help amplify the voices of people with lived experience of homelessness, particularly youth, in Contra Costa County.
+- Youth Representative: Candidates must be between the ages of 17 and 24 and have lived experience of homelessness in Contra Costa County.

 How do I apply?

-Once this is received, you will be sent a link to complete an online application that is required by the County Board of Supervisors.
+- a.
+After submitting the Supplemental Application, you will receive a link to complete an online application that is required by the County Board of Supervisors.

-- You MUST complete both applications to be considered.
-If you need accommodations to complete the application, please contact Jaime Jenett, Staff to the Council, by emailing firstname.lastname@example.org or calling or texting 925-464-0152.
+We want the application process to be straightforward and simple for you.
+If you need accommodations to complete the application, please contact Jaime Jenett, Staff to the Council, by emailing email@example.com or calling or texting 925-464-0152.
+Asking for assistance will not affect the scoring of your submitted application.

 How long are applications being accepted?